 Working on Social Skills

-Social issues are a huge factor in the comfort level and satisfaction of all students at school, and in particular for students with Asperger's because socializing can be a more difficult, and painful, task for them.
-Balderston believes that establishing a safe place for students at each level, kindergarten through high school, is critical for the well-being of students with Asperger's.
-She creates different kinds of safe places for different age levels, but all of them share the sense of a place where students can feel comfortable, have some time to regroup away from sensory over-stimulation, and even keep some materials related to their special interests.
-For older students, she keeps snacks in the room, and provides anime and monga resources, something she has found many of her Asperger's students enjoy.
+Social issues are a huge factor in the comfort level and satisfaction of all students at school, and in particular for students with Asperger’s because socializing can be a more difficult, and even painful, task for them.
+Balderston believes that establishing a safe place for students at each level, kindergarten through high school, is critical for the well-being of students with Asperger’s.
+She creates different kinds of safe places for different age levels, but all of them allow students to feel comfortable, have some time to regroup away from sensory over-stimulation, and even keep some materials related to their special interests.
+For older students, she keeps snacks in the room, and provides anime and manga resources, something she has found many of her Asperger’s students enjoy.

 Trained paraprofessionals provide an additional support system for these students, helping them stay on track in their classes, and making sure that the students get extra help with social skills as needed.
 Balderston takes these assistants, who come to her with training from the school district, to professional meetings with her where they learn new methods, including techniques, and strategies to help students with Asperger’s Syndrome, and Autistic Spectrum Disorders.
 Each student’s situation is so specific that it is vital that the educators and specialists are able to tailor each one’s program individually.
 The kind of specialized, direct one-on-one instruction that Balderston and others with her training can provide is also vital for many students with Asperger’s, to help them as they learn to communicate with other students more proficiently.